FelixTheC/strongtyping/docs/match_typing.md

         ...
 ```

-#### use a mix of typed and untyped parameters but then only the typed parameters are checked on runtime
+### mix typed and untyped parameters
+- only the typed parameters are checked on runtime
+- with this your able to also add only a type hint to the parameter you want to "secure"
 ```python
 from strongtyping.strong_typing import match_typing